Cubic crystal system: Caesium chloride structure

-One structure is the "interpenetrating primitive cubic" structure, also called a "caesium chloride" structure.
-This structure is often confused for a body-centered cubic structure, because the arrangement of atoms is the same.
-The true structure is shown in the graphic showing two individual primitive cubic structures that are superimposed within each other with the corner of one structure in the center of the cube of the other structure.
-It helps to convince yourself that it is not body-centered cubic because there is no translational symmetry along the ½, ½, ½, plane, the chloride would be translated into a cesium, not another chloride.
+One structure is the "interpenetrating primitive cubic" structure, also called a "caesium chloride" or B2 structure.
+This structure is often confused for a body-centered cubic structure because the arrangement of atoms is the same.
+However, the caesium chloride structure has a basis composed of two different atomic species.
+In a body-centered cubic structure, there would be translational symmetry along the [111] direction.
+In the caesium chloride structure, translation along the [111] direction results in a change of species.
+The structure can also be thought of as two separate simple cubic structures, one of each species, that are superimposed within each other.
+The corner of the chloride cube is the center of the caesium cube, and vice versa.

 It works the same way for the NaCl structure described in the next section.
 If you take out the Cl atoms, the leftover Na atoms still form an FCC structure, not a simple cubic structure.

 In the unit cell of CsCl, each ion is at the center of a cube of ions of the opposite kind, so the coordination number is eight.
 The central cation is coordinated to 8 anions on the corners of a cube as shown, and similarly, the central anion is coordinated to 8 cations on the corners of a cube.
 Alternately, one could view this lattice as a simple cubic structure with a secondary atom in its cubic void.

 In addition to caesium chloride itself, the structure also appears in certain other alkali halides when prepared at low temperatures or high pressures.
 Generally, this structure is more likely to be formed from two elements whose ions are of roughly the same size (for example, ionic radius of Cs+ = 167 pm, and Cl− = 181 pm).

 The space group of the caesium chloride (CsCl) structure is called Pm3̅m (in Hermann–Mauguin notation), or "221" (in the International Tables for Crystallography).
 The Strukturbericht designation is "B2".

-There are nearly a hundred rare earth intermetallic compounds that crystalize in the CsCl structure, including many binary compounds of rare earths with magnesium, and with elements in groups 11, 12, and 13.
+There are nearly a hundred rare earth intermetallic compounds that crystallize in the CsCl structure, including many binary compounds of rare earths with magnesium, and with elements in groups 11, 12, and 13.
 Other compounds showing caesium chloride like structure are CsBr, CsI, high-temperature RbCl, AlCo, AgZn, BeCu, MgCe, RuAl and SrTl.